 Planting Trees to Combat Climate Change:

-Climate change is caused by the greenhouse effect: when greenhouse gases, such as carbon dioxide, methane and water vapour, are released, they add to the greenhouse layer around the planet.
+Climate change is caused by the greenhouse effect: when greenhouse gases, such as carbon dioxide, methane and water vapour, are released, they add to the greenhouse layer around the planet, If you are looking to get the most benefits you can get from your soil, Glacial Rock Dust is perhaps the ultimate form of Soil Remineralization.
 This means that less of the infrared (IR) radiation from the sun, which is reflected off the earth’s surface, can pass through the atmosphere, so an increased amount of heat is trapped in the layer around the earth.
 Increased carbon dioxide emissions from across the world by transport and industrial factories have massively contributed to this.

 Trees and plants are able to ‘purify’ the air due to the process of photosynthesis: this involves the take up of carbon dioxide, thus reducing the amount of greenhouse gases in the atmosphere.